 Her work is also held in private collections.

-Four weeks of quality tuition with experienced tutor.
+Four days of quality tuition from an expert tutor.

 Certificate of attendance upon completion.